-Satellite Networks, including those from Intelsat, Eutelsat, Inmarsat, Iridium and Globalstar, put a lot of “stress” on applications that they don’t encounter in WANs or Mobile Networks.
-This is not due to any failures of these services, but rather the very nature of satellite communications.
-Whatever the waveband (S, C, X, Ku, K, Ka etc.) the signal has to pass through the atmosphere (some 22,236 miles or 35,786 kilometers each way for GEO satellites) which may be highly moisture laden or other interference may be encountered..
+Satellite Networks put a lot of “stress” on applications that they don’t encounter in WANs or Mobile Networks.
+Whatever the waveband (L, S, C, X, Ku, K, Ka, etc.) the signal has to pass through the atmosphere, with distances ranging from around 1,200 miles or 2,000 km for LEO satellites to some 22,236 miles or 35,786 km each way for GEO satellites, which may be highly moisture laden or other interference may be encountered.

 This “stress” results in: